coyotespike/coyotespike.github.io/_posts/2016-04-11-LifeandComputerSciences.md

 title: Wetware is Hard
 date: 2016-04-11 14:19
 # Should be longer than 150 words, so it will appear as post summary
-description: "The life sciences carry incredible promise, but many bright researchers avoid it for faster-moving fields with better tools."
+description: "The life sciences carry incredible promise, but many bright researchers avoid it for faster-moving fields with better tools.
+If we arbitrage techniques from other fields, the life sciences could move faster."
 # tags will also be used as html meta keywords.
 tags:
   - synthetic biology